 There are a bunch of Fitbit clockfaces to choose from as well as third-party options.
 So, there’s bound to be a clockface that fits you.

 Find all your clockface options in the Clock Face tile inside the Fitbit app.
-To see what’s available, make sure you choose All Clocks at the top.
+To see what’s available, tab the Gallery tile and choose the Clocks tab at the top.

 Then scroll down and see what’s out there.